intentor/llm-workbench/README.md

 # LLM Workbench

-A RAG-enabled workbench to index files and chat with an core.
+A RAG-enabled workbench to index files and chat with an LLM about their contents.

 ## How it works